polyglotdev/grpc-masterclass/README.md

 ```

 So we separate the Client and Server.
 The client will be responsible for making requests to the server, and the server will be responsible for handling those requests.

+## Section 6 gRPC Server Streaming

+gRPC Server Streaming is a type of API where the client sends a single request to the server and gets a stream to read a sequence of messages back.
+The client reads from the returned stream until there are no more messages.
+This type of API is useful when the server needs to send a lot of data (e.g., logs or monitoring data) to the client.